-So I see that the chairman of another major private equity fund has decided to bestow his wisdom about starting a business upon the general public.
+I see that the chairman of another major private equity fund has graced us with his wisdom on investing.
 I’ll summarize it for you:

-There’s only one massive problem with this.
-99% of these paths lead to failure.
+There’s only one massive problem: 99% of the time this leads to failure.

 Which isn’t a recipe for putting food on the table.